The Pentacon Six System

 The focal length multiplier effect

-Also bear in mind that even Medium Format sensors are not “Full Frame”: instead of a 56mm×56mm image you get something that is at most 48mm×48mm, and with many Medium Format backs substantially less than this.
+Also bear in mind that even Medium Format digital cameras have sensors that are not “Full Frame”: instead of a 56mm×56mm image you get something that is at most 48mm×48mm, and with many Medium Format backs substantially less than this.
 This has an impact on all the lenses that you use, effectively making them appear to have a longer focal length.
 This is especially a problem with wide angle lenses, where a 40mm ultra wide angle may provide coverage on a digital sensor equivalent to a 55 or 60mm lens on a full 56mm×56mm film frame – and in most cases with Medium Format equipment you will not find a wider angle lens available to give you the angle of view that you were expecting.
 This is in particular a problem for shots of interiors, but can also be a problem for landscapes and other types of photography.

 Speed of turn-round